jjsmp2/QARM-BERT/README.md

 # QARM-BERT: Operationalizing NFR Relationships Using SciBERT

 This repository contains code and data for the paper:
-*"Early Experiments in Operationalizing Non-Functional Requirements Relationships Using BERT"* (REFSQ Submission).
+*"Explainable Modeling of Quality Attribute Relationships with Fine-Tuned Language Models"* (REFSQ Submission).

 ## Overview
 We fine-tune SciBERT to classify relationships between Quality Attributes (QAs) extracted from software requirement texts.